The Birthday Gift

 I still would love to take pictures with the tlb — it would even be great to get a digital body so I could use the fabulous 135mm canon lens.
 No such animal I am told. 😦

-2. Frances says:
+3. Frances's avatar Frances says:

 What a big dog for a little boy!
 It’s a wonderful photograph, and a wonderful tribute.
 I have my Canon FTB though I haven’t used it in decades.
 I assume it still works.
 And how about the backstory?

-• jacullman says:
+• jacullman's avatar jacullman says:

 The backstory happened waay before I was born and the principals are long gone.
 My father’s family was in the sausage casing business, and they were friendly with the Swifts of Swift & Company meatpacking.
 The dog, Roy was a gift from them.
 My dad’s family had a lot of acreage in New York, actually they had a lot of animals, including an ornery pet pig, much to my grandmother’s chagrin.
 She had phobias of all sorts of things….including….hills.
 I’m not sure how well she handled it all.
 She was a bit of a nervous wreck by the time I got to know her.
 But she was still great fun to be with.
 I do wish I had appreciated my father better when I was younger.
 Even though I had a chance to make amends when I was in my late teens — there are still so many things I wish he was here to discuss!

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.